Reynolds-number effects on the outer region of adverse-pressure-gradient turbulent boundary layers: Introduction

 Apart from the friction Reynolds-number ($Re_{\tau}$), previous studies have found the APG strength as well as its upstream-history to influence the smooth-wall APG TBL characteristics.
 Following \citet{vinuesa2016}, here, $Re_{\tau}$ $=$ ${\delta_{99}}{U_\tau}/{\nu}$, where $\delta_{99}$ is the TBL thickness, $U_\tau$ is the friction velocity and $\nu$ is kinematic viscosity.
 For a statistically two-dimensional mean flow, the strength of the pressure-gradient at a given streamwise location $x$ is typically quantified by the Clauser pressure-gradient parameter, ${\beta}(x)$ $=$ $(\delta^* / {\rho U_\tau^2}) \left( {\rm d} P/ {\rm d} x \right)$ \citep{clauser1954,clauser1956turbulent}, where $\delta^* = \int_0^{\delta_{99}}(1 - U(z)/U_e) {\rm d}z$ is the displacement thickness, $U(z)$ is the mean streamwise velocity at wall-normal location $z$, $U_e$ $=$ $U$($z$ = $\delta_{99}$), \textit{i.e.} the edge velocity, $\rho$ is the fluid density and ${\rm d} P/{\rm d} x$ is the mean streamwise pressure-gradient at $x$.
 The influence of these additional parameters makes the APG TBL characteristics inconsistent with some popular scaling arguments based on canonical wall flows.
 For example, the mean streamwise velocity profiles for an APG TBL have been reported to deviate from the classical log-law \citep{coles1956law,marusic2013,knopp2021experimental}.
 The APG also reduces the wall-normal extent of the log-region, which is accompanied by the increased size of its wake region \citep{skaare1994turbulent,devenport2022}.
 Most of these changes can be associated with modifications in the inherent structure of the turbulent flow on exposure to an APG \citep{lee2017,vinuesa2018,bross2019}.
 These modifications are made evident by the wall-normal variation of the streamwise normal stress, which is given by the variance of the streamwise velocity fluctuations ($\overline{u^2}$).
-In the case of ZPG TBLs, $\overline{u^2}$ profiles have the most prominent peak in the inner region of the TBL (referred henceforth as the inner peak), with the maximum $\overline{u^2}$ values in the outer region never increasing beyond the inner peak, irrespective of the increase in $Re_{\tau}$ \citep{monkewitz2015}.
-In contrast, APG TBLs with a reasonably strong $\beta$ can have a distinct maxima of $\overline{u^2}$ in the outer region (\textit{i.e.} an outer peak) that can be larger than the inner peak, even at low-to-moderate $Re_{\tau}$ \citep{skaare1994turbulent,harun2013,bobke2017history}.
+In the case of ZPG TBLs, $\overline{u^2}$ profiles have the most prominent peak in the inner region of the TBL (referred henceforth as the inner peak), with the maximum $\overline{u^2}$ values in the outer region much lower than the inner peak at low-to-moderate $Re_{\tau}$ \citep{hutchins2009}.
+In contrast, APG TBLs in a similar $Re_{\tau}$ range but with a reasonably strong $\beta$ will exhibit a distinct local maximum of $\overline{u^2}$ in the outer region (\textit{i.e.} an outer peak), which can be larger than the inner peak. \citep{skaare1994turbulent,harun2013,bobke2017history}.
 This prominent outer peak is associated with enhanced contributions from the large as well as small scales, as compared to a ZPG TBL \citep{skaare1994turbulent,pozuelo2022,gungor2022}.
-Such observations have motivated the proposal of new scaling arguments for the outer region of APG TBLs \citep{clauser1956turbulent,castillo2001,knopp2015,kitsios2016direct,maciel2018outer,gibis2019,pozuelo2023,wei2023} which, however, are based on a limited parameter space.
+Such unique observations have motivated the proposal of new scaling arguments for the outer region of APG TBLs \citep{clauser1956turbulent,castillo2001,knopp2015,kitsios2016direct,maciel2018outer,gibis2019,pozuelo2023,wei2023} which, however, are based on a limited parameter space.
 What is ideally desired is a universal scaling that can account for the multi-parameter dependence \citep{devenport2022}, as comprehensively as that noted previously for canonical flows \citep{coles1956law,zagarola1998,marusic2013,chen2021}.